mfoley02/gen_proj/README.md

 The primer and adapters of each pair of sequences were removed.
 Primer sequences specific to the cyano dataset were provided and specified in this command.

 #### demux summarize
 Provided information summarizing demultiplexed sequence data; this included sequence counts (whole dataset and per sample), frequency histograms, and quality plots.
+(Fig. 1)

 ### Denoising